Behavioral Signs of Cocaine Addiction

 Frequent Disappearances

 As the high from cocaine only lasts for a short period, someone who’s abusing cocaine will want another hit almost immediately.
 This will happen time and again.
-To refuel, they will retreat to a bathroom or other secluded location for a few minutes.
+To refuel, they may retreat to a bathroom or other secluded location for a few minutes.

 Emotional Instability

 Unexplainable mood swings, aggression, depression, suicidal tendencies, and frequent outbursts of anger are common side effects of cocaine abuse.
 The nerves and emotions of a cocaine abuser become progressively more unstable the longer they use cocaine and the more cocaine they use.
-Cocaine intoxication disrupts communications between the brain and central nervous system and the accumulation of problematic neurological malfunctions become like faulty wiring in an electrical system so that you never know when the person will lose control.

 Depression

-Chronic cocaine abuse will deplete the supply of dopamine in the brain while simultaneously causing the brain to produce less dopamine as time goes on.
-This results in the individual having difficulty experiencing any pleasure at all unless they are using cocaine.
 As this dependence continues, depression becomes a common experience, especially when compounded with the added sense of guilt and shame that cocaine abusers often suffer.
 These feelings also tend to become “triggers” to use more cocaine, and when combined with depression, may even lead to suicidal thoughts and actions.

 Anxiety and Nervousness

 Anxiety and nervousness are among the most common side effects of cocaine abuse.
 Cocaine overstimulates the central nervous system in an artificial “fight or flight” response.
-Early on in use, this stimulation can cause a pleasurable surge in energy and sense of invincibility, but as the individual develops a tolerance to cocaine’s euphoric effects, they will start to experience the stimulation as nervousness, anxiety, and even panic.
+Early on in use, this stimulation can cause a pleasurable surge in energy and a sense of invincibility, but as the individual develops a tolerance to cocaine’s euphoric effects, they will start to experience the stimulation as nervousness, anxiety, and even panic.

 Paranoia

 Cocaine abuse signs that are indicative of impaired psychological functioning often take the form of paranoia and suspicion.
-These effects tie into the “fight-or-flight” response, and will eventually warp a person’s reasoning abilities.
+These effects tie into the “fight-or-flight” response and will eventually warp a person’s reasoning abilities.
 When a person feels so physically certain of inherent danger, they naturally scan their surroundings for a reason, which makes them increasingly paranoid.

 Cognitive Changes